 Here is everything you need to know about Instagram Stories and how to get started.

 Intro to Instagram Stories

 At the very top, you’ll see your friends’ profile photos/usernames who have created a story within the last 24 hours.
-You can click on a follower whose story you wish to view and just as with Snapchat, these stories are available for 24 hours.
-Also like Snapchat, you will automatically move onto the next story once you finishing viewing the story of the follower you clicked on.
+You can click on a follower whose account you wish to view, and just as with Snapchat, these stories are available for 24 hours.
+Also, like Snapchat, you will automatically move onto the next story once you finishing viewing the story of the follower you clicked on.
 You will find a colorful circle around followers who have a new picture or video in their story that you have not viewed.
-If there is just a white circle around the user’s profile photo, it means you have already viewed their full story.
-You can view someone’s story as many times as you wish until it is taken down.
+If there is just a white circle around the user’s profile photo, it means you have already seen their full story.
+You can see someone’s story as many times as you wish until it is taken down.

 Creating a story

 To create your very own Instagram story, click the + sign at the top left of the home screen.

 This will open up the camera, giving you the option to snap a photo or a quick video.
 At the bottom of the screen, you can turn the flash on/off and flip the camera to front-facing.
 The middle button is used to take either a single snapshot or to take a video.
 You take the video by holding the button down.